Spaceways/spaceways-cms/pages/home.md

   key: Home
   order: 0
 ---
-# Spaceways is on a journey to make the world more livable.
+# Spaceways is on a journey to make your city more livable.

-Our mission is to measure livability through data.
+We offer a set of digital tools and products that hopes to answer the question of what livability "really" means.
+We intend to deliver rich insights that align the idea of livability to the <a href="https://sdgs.un.org/goals">UN Social Development Guidelines</a> for government, property, and commercial through our two different products, Atlas and Enquire.